16 Different Types of Bees in Maryland

 Mason bees are essential to Maryland’s bee population and help pollute crops and plants.
 Mason bees can be found in gardens, orchards, and other open spaces.

-These bees in Maryland form nests by collecting mud, leaves, and other materials to construct a small chamber to lay eggs.
+These bees in Maryland form nests by collecting mud, leaves, and other materials to construct a small chamber in which they lay eggs.

-They are very effective pollinators, as they have a long proboscis that allows them to reach deep into the flower for pollen.
+They are very effective pollinators, as their long proboscis allows them to reach deep into the flower for pollen.

 In addition, they do not require additional maintenance, such as hive maintenance or supplemental feeding.